Only three millimeters of the card are showing. You pinch them, pull, and watch the paper bow while a hidden glue ridge holds the other corner fast.

 Guide Promise

-Seal most of the pocket while designing one clear escape route for the insert.
+Seal the view while designing one deliberate escape route for the insert.

 Quick Start